-Good control of foregrounds is also necessary for the other science objectives.
+While the search for primordial B modes leads to the strictest constraints on foreground residuals, exquisite control of foregrounds is also necessary for the other science objectives.
 Detailed information about the reionization history, available by a cosmic variance limited measurement of the E power spectrum, is buried below the foregrounds at $\ell < 10$ .
-And recovering the spectral distortions signals will require proper accounting of emission by dust grains, synchrotron emission from electrons spiraling in the Galactic magnetic field, Coulomb scattering of charged particles ('free-free', see Figure 3), as well as anomalous microwave and CO emission.
+In addition, one must understand the foreground requirements to successfully delens the data at the required level.
+Recovering all of the spectral distortions signals from the raw data will require proper accounting for emission by dust grains, synchrotron emission from electrons spiraling in the Galactic magnetic field, Coulomb scattering of charged particles ('free-free') (see Figure 3), as well as anomalous microwave emission and CO emission.